 - Once the attorney situation is straightened out, the person then will proceed to the arraignment, which simply advises the person of the charges against them and their constitutional rights regarding the case.

-When someone is accused of a misdemeanor, the process usually starts with the person being cited or arrested for some type of crime, such as DUI or drug possession.
+When someone is accused of a misdemeanor charge, the process usually starts with the person being cited or arrested for some type of crime, such as DUI or drug possession.
 If they are arrested, they will have the opportunity to post bail, usually through a bail bondsman, unless they can post the full cash bail themselves.

 If the person is cited, rather than arrested, the officer or the jail will hand them a citation or a ticket and schedule a day to appear in court.
 Similarly, if a bail bondsman bailed the person out, they give the person a date to appear in court.

 The first court date is typically for the arraignment or the filing of the complaint, and the person would find out then whether or not the district attorney will be filing charges against them and what those charges will be.

 Sometimes, when the person arrives for their first court date, the district attorney may tell them they are still investigating the case, so they don’t know whether or not they will file charges yet, and they may ask the person to come back in another 30 or 60 days.
 This is common in domestic violence cases.

 On the other hand, the person might arrive in court on that first appearance only to find out the DA decided not to file any charges.
 Most commonly, when someone comes to court for a misdemeanor, the district attorney’s office will have already prepared to file a case similar to whatever the person was cited or arrested for.